Samavasarana

 In Jainism, Samavasarana or Samosharana ("Refuge to All") is the divine preaching hall of the Tirthankara, stated to have more than 20,000 stairs in it.
 The word samavasarana is derived from two words, sama, meaning general and avasara, meaning opportunity.
 It is an important feature in Jain art.
 The Samavasarana seems to have replaced the original Jain stupa as an object of worship.

 Samavasarana

 In samavasarana, the tirthankara sits on a throne without touching it (about two inches above it).
-Around the tirthankara sit the ganadharvas (chief disciples).
+Around the tirthankara sit the ganadharas (chief disciples).
 Living beings sit in the following order: